Merger of Skydance Media and Paramount Global: FCC and CBS

+Despite commitments made by Ellison to the FCC during the merger process to not politicize the organization's news coverage, anonymous sources within CBS News and observers outside the company have suggested that Ellison's decision to appoint Weiss as editor-in-chief (despite her having no background in broadcast journalism or having been a reporter or correspondent) and Weinstein as ombudsman (despite having a limited background in media), as well as the decision to end editing of interviews on Face the Nation, were made to accommodate Trump's criticisms and complaints about the network.
+David and Larry Ellison were noted before the merger to have a close relationship with Trump, and Trump praised the decisions to hire Weiss and to cancel The Late Show.
+Commentary on Weiss' decision to spike the "Inside CECOT" segment has noted that it was made less than two weeks after Paramount Skydance launched a bid to acquire Warner Bros.
+Discovery (which would require regulatory approval from the Trump administration) and Trump making public complaints about 60 Minutes programming since the Paramount–Skydance merger, while commentary on the CBS Evening News January 2026 mission statement argued that it reflected a continued rightward shift to appeal to Trump supporters as viewers and further accommodation of Trump himself.

 Assets

 Merged assets

 Skydance Media and Paramount Global have been collaborating on multiple films ever since Skydance signed a five-year, (since extended), partnership to co-produce and co-finance films with Paramount Pictures in 2009.
 Both companies co-own and produce numerous franchises, such as Top Gun, Mission: Impossible, Transformers film rights (co-owned by Hasbro), and Star Trek.
 Skydance aims to integrate its animation studio, Skydance Animation, with Paramount Animation and Nickelodeon franchises, including SpongeBob SquarePants and Avatar: The Last Airbender, to expand content offerings.
 With Paramount's acquisition, Skydance entered multiple markets, including broadcasting with CBS Entertainment, music with Paramount Music, home media with Paramount Home Entertainment and streaming services with Paramount+ and Pluto TV.
-Paramount is also entering the video games market, with Skydance Interactive and Skydance New Media.
+Paramount also entered the video games market, with Skydance Interactive and Skydance New Media.